OpenSourceEconomics/epp_topics/src/epp_topics/python_basics/assignment_and_scalar_types/screencast/slides.md

 - Comparison operators are `==`, `<`, `>`, `<=`, `>=`
 - Remember: `=` is used for assignment, not comparison
-- The result of a comparison is a boolean
+- The result of a comparison is a Boolean
 - Booleans can be `True` or `False`